Nameless Rumia's Wiki

 List of notable branches

-This section will cover the more 'notable' branches of Buddhism, usually under the Mahayana and Vajrayana branches since people have an odd fascination with East Asian countries.
-However, I want to be clear that these aren't necessarially 'descriptors' as they're more like notes that I've taken over the years, so it's more of a humorous or serious tone, plus I didn't want to clog up the entire notes section of this article.
+This section covers the more 'notable' branches of Buddhism, typically under Mahayana and Vajrayana since people have an odd fascination with East Asian culture.
+However, these aren't really 'serious' descriptors, as they're more like 'humorous' or 'less serious' observations that I've taken over the years.
+This would *inevitably* clog up this article's notes section, so I had to give these their own dedicated section over here.

 Misconceptions